-Paul Bodenham, chair of Green Christian, said: ‘Every week now it seems we are being hit by a new climatic extreme or a shocking scientific report.
+Paul Bodenham, Trustee of Green Christian, said: ‘Every week now it seems we are being hit by a new climatic extreme or a shocking scientific report.

 There is growing concern that after decades of delay, what we do now could be too little, too late.
 Certainly every action now matters.
 Every choice we make, from the personal to the global, will determine just how rough a future humanity will face.
 In reality a climate emergency already exists.
 We are asking our churches to help people face facts, facts they will wish weren’t true, and take courageous steps to salvage a future.
 We encourage anyone who has access to their church’s national decision-making process to work with us in making a declaration of climate emergency.’

 - Please go to The Climate Emergency Toolkit for a step-by-step guide to declaring an Climate Emergency.

 - A statement on Christian ethics and the ecological emergency was published by Christian Ethicists Without Borders in March 2019.